-- " On sites with existing purpose-built rental units (marked in a dark pink outline in Figure 9) that are proposed for redevelopment, the City will work closely with applicants on a case-by-case basis during the site-specific redevelopment stage to identify potential support for building height increases above maximum identified heights.
-Additional height in these cases may be supported if the applicant has: - provided evidence (via independent market feasibility studies or other analyses), to the satisfaction of staff and City Council, that redeveloping within the confines of the supported maximum building heights is economically unfeasible, given rental replacement requirements under existing housing policies and Zoning Bylaw requirements. - committed to providing, either independently or through partnerships with the City or third-party organizations, additional community amenities or benefits as part of the proposed redevelopment that is required by the Cascade Heights community (e.g. daycare space, non-profit office or gathering space, specialized housing for seniors and/or hospital staff) - demonstrated the ability and willingness to negotiate with the City to seek potential concessions to reduce building heights as much as feasibly possible (e.g. through negotiated reductions or revisions to standard requirements through the site-specific development application stage). - " In all cases where additional building height is supported in proposed redevelopments involving required replacement rental units, the applicant's development proposal must demonstrate exceptional urban design and careful consideration of how the proposed building massing, bulk and scale may be reduced in consideration of the site's surrounding context and adjacent building forms.
+- " On sites with existing purpose-built rental units (marked in a dark pink outline in Figure 9) that are proposed for redevelopment, the City will work closely with applicants on a case-by-case basis during the site-specific redevelopment stage to identify potential support for building height increases above maximum identified heights up to a potential maximum of 20 storeys.
+Additional height in these cases may be supported and the site-specific development application may be processed without an Official Community Plan (OCP) amendment application if the applicant has: - provided evidence (via independent market feasibility studies or other analyses), to the satisfaction of staff and City Council, that redeveloping within the confines of the supported maximum building heights is economically unfeasible, given rental replacement requirements under existing housing policies and Zoning Bylaw requirements. - committed to providing, either independently or through partnerships with the City or third-party organizations, additional community amenities or benefits as part of the proposed redevelopment that is required by the Cascade Heights community (e.g. daycare space, non-profit office or gathering space, specialized housing for seniors and/or hospital staff) - demonstrated the ability and willingness to negotiate with the City to seek potential concessions to reduce building heights as much as feasibly possible (e.g. through negotiated reductions or revisions to standard requirements through the site-specific development application stage). - " In all cases where additional building height is supported in proposed redevelopments involving required replacement rental units, the applicant's development proposal must demonstrate exceptional urban design and careful consideration of how the proposed building massing, bulk and scale may be reduced in consideration of the site's surrounding context and adjacent building forms.